When is detective drama Vera on TV?

-DCI Vera Stanhope’s iconic rain mac and hat have been dusted off as Brenda Blethyn returns for collection ten of much-loved ITV detective drama Vera.

-Tailored from the crime writer Ann Cleeves’ novels, unconventional detective DCI Stanhope will deal with 4 difficult instances in her hunt for the reality.
+Tailored from the crime writer Ann Cleeves’ novels, unconventional detective DCI Stanhope will sort out 4 difficult circumstances in her hunt for the reality.

 When is Vera again on TV?